RhetTbull/sqlitekvstore/README.md

 ```

 ### Custom Value Types

 Keys must be a type supported by sqlite (strings, bytes, integers, or floats).
-Values can be any type as long as you provide a serializer/deserializer function.
+Values can be any type as long as you provide a serializer/deserializer function that converts your values to an appropriate type.
 Here's an example using JSON:

 ```pycon
 >>> from sqlitekvstore import SqliteKeyValueStore